• Menu

 Wandering wild turkeys are not an uncommon sight in urban areas of Oregon, including certain neighborhoods of Corvallis and Philomath.
 Both comical and majestic, these birds are generally tolerated by their fellow urban dwellers.
 But the state Department of Fish and Wildlife stresses: Don’t feed the turkeys!
 If your neighborhood flock (and their you-know-what) becomes too big of a nuisance, you might want to apply for an ODFW “turkey hazing” permit.
 (No hassling the turkeys without one!)

-Here’s a few fun facts about our iconic Thanksgiving mascot from the Benton County Soil and Water Conservation District.
+Here are a few fun facts about our iconic Thanksgiving mascot from the Benton County Soil and Water Conservation District.

 TALKING TURKEY: Celebrating Safely